younux/python-cpp-extension/using-python-c-cpp-api/README.md

 ## Notes :

-The CmakeLists.txt is present to help the IDE to locate Python.h header to help with autocompletion, otherwise it is not used for compiling.
-The file main.cpp was generated by cpp IDE and it is not used.
+The CmakeLists.txt is present to help the IDE locate Python.h header to help with autocompletion, otherwise it is not used for compiling.